plackyhacker/plackyhacker.github.io/classes/use-after-free.md

 ## What are UaF Bugs?

-# Virtual Function Tables (vftables)

-## Polymorphism
+# Polymorphism

-To understand vftables we first need to understand why they exist.
+To understand Virtual Function Tables (vftables) we first need to understand why they exist.
 Polymorphism in programming allows objects of different classes to be treated as objects of a common base class, this is supported in object-oriented languages such as `C++`, `C#`, and `Java`.
 For example:

 <img width="716" alt="Screenshot 2024-12-07 at 09 24 24" src="https://github.com/user-attachments/assets/0ebdb844-40da-4074-ad0d-c0640b81be4a">